 Most occupiers liability claims can be dealt with on a No Win No Fee basis

 We can review your claim free of charge and advise you if your claim is likely to be awarded compensation.
-If we take your claim on under a No Win No Fee agreement, all your legal fees are covered, win or lose.

 As part of the Co-op Group our values of openness, honesty, social responsibility and caring for others are core to the service we provide.